Codeception/codeception.github.com/docs/AdvancedUsage.md

 ## Before/After Attributes

 You can control execution flow with `#[Before]` and `#[After]` attributes.
-You may move common actions into protected (non-test) methods and invoke them before or after the test method by putting them into attributes.
+You may move common actions into protected (i.e. non-test) methods and invoke them before or after the test method by putting them into attributes.
-It is possible to invoke several methods by using more than one `#[Before]` or `#[After]` attribute.
-Methods are invoked in order from top to bottom.
+When adding multiple `#[Before]` or `#[After]` attributes, methods are invoked in order from top to bottom.

 ```php
 <?php